5 Simple Ways to Fund Your Adult Gap Year

 - Use programs like Workaway or WWOOFing to give labor in exchange for room and board

 It can be done!

-Upon hearing about my year ‘o world travel, I’ve had a lot of friends lament to me, “Ah, I wish I could take a gap year too, but don’t have enough money…”
+Upon hearing about my year ‘o world travel during my adult gap year, I’ve had a lot of friends lament to me, “Ah, I wish I could take a gap year too, but don’t have enough money…”